-As our Presbytery continues to journey together through this “Year of Conversations on Race, Bias, and Privilege,” we invite our churches, ministries, and related leaders to participate in various discussions, engage in interactive gatherings, and to consider recommended resources by leadership and staff of the Presbytery of Philadelphia relate to the realities of racism and privilege in our communities and nation.
+In 2015, our Presbytery began a journey together through a “Year of Conversations on Race, Bias, and Privilege.”
+We invited our churches, ministries, and related leaders to participate in various discussions, engage in interactive gatherings, and to consider recommended resources by leadership and staff of the Presbytery of Philadelphia relate to the realities of racism and privilege in our communities and nation.

 PART ONE: Fishbowl Conversation at the Presbytery Meeting on May 17, 2016 in Media